hunterdyar/Immersive-Media-Pocket-Reference/notes/PercievingSpaceSight.md

 ## We See Depth
 Understanding and perceiving our space is largely a process of understanding depth.
 We can only look in one direction at a time, and we really only look at one *thing* at a time.

-Eyes receive light projected through their lens onto photo receptors in the back of the eye.
+Eyes receive light projected through a lens in the eye onto photo receptors in the back of the eye.
 These photoreceptors are not depth sensors.
 They detect light and color.
 They don't know anything direct about how far away any ray of light came from.
 Our brains have to deduce depth from a variety of cues, merging them all together to an understanding of space.
-This page covers most depth cues the human vision system uses.
+This page covers many depth cues the human vision system uses.

 ![Eye Diagram by Chris Sullivan](images/eyeDiagram.jpg) *Eye Diagram by Chris Sullivan.
 [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Eye-Diagram-Cartoon-Eyeball-2019_02.jpg).* [Here](https://commons.wikimedia.org/wiki/File:Eye-Diagram-Cartoon-Eyeball-2019_04.jpg) is a version with labels.

 There is much more to talk about when it comes to vision and how we construct a mental model ("understanding") of a space.
 This page will focus on the understanding of depth, which is the principle tool used in this process.
+Some "next steps" would be to study optical illusions, emotional impacts of certain spaces, and architecture.

 ### Stereoscopy
 Comparing The difference between the image received by our eyes.